Emory-HITI/Niffler/modules/cold-extraction/README.md

 * Please include a header for the csv, such as "EMPI,Accession", as otherwise the first line will be ignored.

-* Usual fields that Niffler supports by default: EMPI, EMPI and AccessionNumber, and AccessionNumber.
-  The "any" and "any_any" modes also support any query based on one or two DICOM header attributes as well.
+* Niffler can support up to 3 attributes in queries.

 The format examples:
 ```